aziis98/cabret/README.md

 # Cabret

-A yaml based static site generator, ideally with the same features as Hugo but with a simpler model.
-Here is a basic example of a _Cabretfile.yaml_
+Cabret is a yaml based static site generator, ideally with the same features as Hugo but with a simpler model.
+Here is a simple example of a _Cabretfile.yaml_

 ```yaml
 build: